Brad Bird filmography

 Brad Bird is a filmmaker, animator, and voice actor.
 He has had a career spanning over four decades in both television, animation and live-action films.

 In the 1980s Bird co-wrote Batteries Not Included (1987), and developed two episodes of Amazing Stories for Steven Spielberg.
 Afterwards, Bird joined the animated sitcom The Simpsons as creative consultant for eight seasons.

-Bird directed his first animated film The Iron Giant (1999), before moving to Pixar where he wrote and directed three successful animated films, The Incredibles (2004), Ratatouille (2007), and Incredibles 2 (2018).
+Bird directed his first animated film The Iron Giant (1999), before moving to Pixar, where he wrote and directed three successful animated films, The Incredibles (2004), Ratatouille (2007), and Incredibles 2 (2018).
 He transitioned to live-action filmmaking with Mission: Impossible – Ghost Protocol (2011) and Disney's Tomorrowland (2015).
+He would move to Skydance Animation, where he wrote and directed the animated film Ray Gunn (2026).